The Council’s Corporate Priorities/Well-being Objectives are:

 - Enabling PROSPERITY: creating the opportunity for people and businesses to be: innovative, entrepreneurial and fulfil their potential and prosper.

-The Council agreed its new corporate priorities and a new Corporate Plan for 2020-24, ‘Making a Difference’ at its meeting on 4 March 2020.
+The Council agreed its new corporate priorities and a new Corporate Plan for 2020-24, ‘Making a Difference’ and summary at its meeting on 4 March 2020.
 Council also agreed that these three corporate priorities would be the Council’s Well-being objectives, which the Council is required to set by the Well-being of Future Generations (Wales) Act 2015.
 These new priorities replaced those set out in the Council’s first Corporate Plan –The Way Ahead which was in place from 2016 -2020.
 Progress in delivering the previous priorities will be reported later this year.

 How we set our priorities